skycoin/hardware-wallet/tiny-firmware/README.md

 # Skycoin electronic wallet firmware

-This firmware had been copied and modified from [trezor-mcu](https://github.com/trezor/trezor-mcu).
+This firmware had been copied and modified from [trezor-mcu](https://github.com/trezor/trezor-mcu) under the GNU LGPL.
 Please refer to the [README.md file](https://github.com/trezor/trezor-mcu/blob/master/README.md) on that repository for extra details about bootloader and firmware compilation.

 This code aims at tranforming the cipher library from [this repository](https://github.com/skycoin/skycoin/tree/develop/src/cipher) into firmware for the STM32 hardware.